SmartContractSecurity/SWC-registry/README.md

 ## Create a new Test Case

 Test cases should be as varied as possible and include both simple test cases and real-world samples of vulnerable smart contracts.
 The test cases are grouped into subdirectories based on a single weakness variant or based on more complex real world contract systems that can contain various weakness variants.
-A single test case consists of the following strucure:
+A single test case consists of the following structure:

-1. A directory that contains all files belonging to a signle tests case (e.g. [overflow_simple_add](https://github.com/SmartContractSecurity/SWC-registry/blob/master/test_cases/solidity/integer_overflow_and_underflow/overflow_simple_add))
+1. A directory that contains all files belonging to a single tests case (e.g. [overflow_simple_add](https://github.com/SmartContractSecurity/SWC-registry/blob/master/test_cases/solidity/integer_overflow_and_underflow/overflow_simple_add))
 2. One or multiple source files containing issues.
 Zero weaknesses is valid as well.
 These test cases demonstrate how a vulnerable test case can be fixed (e.g. [overflow_simple_add.sol](https://github.com/SmartContractSecurity/SWC-registry/blob/master/test_cases/solidity/integer_overflow_and_underflow/overflow_simple_add/overflow_simple_add.sol) and [overflow_simple_add_fixed.sol](https://github.com/SmartContractSecurity/SWC-registry/blob/master/test_cases/solidity/integer_overflow_and_underflow/overflow_simple_add_fixed/overflow_simple_add_fixed.sol)) It can be generated in the following way:

 ```bash
 $ solc --pretty-json --combined-json ast,bin,bin-runtime,srcmap,srcmap-runtime overflow_simple_add.sol > overflow_simple_add.json
 ```

 3. A single combined JSON file that contains the output from the compilation result for the main source file and its imports.
-It should at least comnain the runtime as well as the creation byte code, ASTs, source code mappings and the used compiler version (e.g. [overflow_simple_add.json](https://github.com/SmartContractSecurity/SWC-registry/blob/master/test_cases/solidity/integer_overflow_and_underflow/overflow_simple_add/overflow_simple_add.json))
+It should at least contain the runtime as well as the creation byte code, ASTs, source code mappings and the used compiler version (e.g. [overflow_simple_add.json](https://github.com/SmartContractSecurity/SWC-registry/blob/master/test_cases/solidity/integer_overflow_and_underflow/overflow_simple_add/overflow_simple_add.json))
 4. The configuration file defining the types and number of weaknesses contained in the contract file (e.g. [overflow_simple_add.yaml](https://github.com/SmartContractSecurity/SWC-registry/blob/master/test_cases/solidity/integer_overflow_and_underflow/overflow_simple_add/overflow_simple_add.yaml))